jiayinlu19960224/TriMe/README.md

 adaptive element sizing and density fields for the mesh.
 It utilizes an adaptive quad-tree data structure, enabling efficient refinement of sizing and density values in areas with complex geometries.
 In the meshing procedure, the parallel_meshing_2d class iteratively improves point positions in the mesh.
-In each meshing iteration, we employ the multi-threaded \textsc{Voro++} to facilitate parallel computation in generating the Delaunay triangulation of the points.
-Users have the option to select from three meshing algorithms, the DistMesh algorithm in the mesh_alg_2d_dm} class, the Centroidal Voronoi Diagram meshing algorithm in the mesh_alg_2d_cvd class, and a hybrid method of the two in the mesh_alg_2d_hybrid class.
+In each meshing iteration, we employ the multi-threaded Voro++ to facilitate parallel computation in generating the Delaunay triangulation of the points.
+Users have the option to select from three meshing algorithms, the DistMesh algorithm in the mesh_alg_2d_dm class, the Centroidal Voronoi Diagram meshing algorithm in the mesh_alg_2d_cvd class, and a hybrid method of the two in the mesh_alg_2d_hybrid class.
 Throughout this meshing workflow, we utilize OpenMP for multi-threaded parallel computations.